Welcome to Year 1

-In English we will be continuing our hard work in Chapters and will be starting with another Chapter to develop our story writing.
-We will be looking at the story called 'The Royal Baby's Big Red Bus Tour of London' and we will writing our own stories with different attractions in London.
-We will begin with a cold task to see what we know about story writing so far and then will be building up our skills over the next couple of weeks to become independent story writers and showcase our improved writing in our hot write.
+In English we will be continuing our hard work in Chapters and will be starting with a chapter to improve our non-fiction writing by writing fact files.
+We will be looking at an animal from each of the 4 categories and then creating a fact file based around what we have learnt about them.
+We will begin with a cold task to see what we know about non-fiction writing so far and then will be building up our skills over the next week to become independent writers and showcase our improved writing in our hot write.

 Just a reminder

 Your children have been given a day to change their reading book.
 This is to ensure that every child has a new book on a weekly basis.
 However if you feel that your child has read their reading book well and you are confident that they have understood the text and can answer questions about the text then they are more than welcome to change it on a different day too.
 Just leave us a note or let us know and we will remind your child to change their book throughout the day.

 In addition to the reading book that the children are given on their reading day, they are also welcome to take home a class library book.
 These are kept in the class book trolley outside their classroom.
 They may choose one with their grown up and they are welcome to change these as often as they like.
 We just ask that parents or carers write the title of the book alongside the date in their communication book so that we can keep track of what books have gone out of school.